Azure/azure-openai-benchmark/README.md

 ]
 ```

-In addition, to avoid any engine optimizations, each prompt is prefixed with a random prefix to force the inference endpoint to process each request without any optimization/caching that might occur if workloads are the same.
+In addition, when `--prevent-server-caching=true`, every message in each request payload is prefixed with a random string to force the inference endpoint to process each request without any optimization/caching that might occur if workloads are the same.
 This ensures that the results observed while running the tool are the worst case scenario for given traffic shape.
 For example:

 |initial request|request with random prefixes|
 |-|-|
 |{"role": "user", "content": "Can you explain how photosynthesis works?"}|{"role": "user", "content": "1704441942.868042 Can you explain how photosynthesis works?"}|
 ||{"role": "user", "content": "1704441963.715898 Can you explain how photosynthesis works?"}|

+Setting `--prevent-server-caching=false` is only recommended when a sufficiently large replay dataset is available (e.g. at least double the number of messages than the total number of requests to be made across all test runs in a session).
+If the cache needs to be cleared/reset for additional runs, it is recommended that the PTU model deployment should be deleted and recreated in order to reload the model with an empty cache.

 ### Output fields